 What is the best eco-lodge in Guyana for wildlife?

 For overall wildlife viewing, Karanambu Lodge and Caiman House offer the best experiences.
-Karanambu is famous for giant otter viewing and has excellent jaguar spotting opportunities.
+Karanambu is famous for giant otter viewing and for giant anteaters out on the savannah.
 Caiman House focuses specifically on black caiman research and offers unique nighttime caiman experiences.
-For rainforest wildlife, Iwokrama and Atta Lodges provide canopy-level access to birds and monkeys.
+For rainforest wildlife, Iwokrama and Atta Lodges provide canopy-level access to birds and monkeys, and Iwokrama's night drives offer one of Guyana's better chances of spotting a jaguar.

 How much do Guyana eco-lodges cost?